kartikeypro/NYC-Taxi-Fair-Prediction-Using-Dataflow-Dask-and-Dataproc/README.md

 gsutil cp ${SCRIPT_BUCKET}/python/pip-install.sh nycdataset/python/pip-install.sh
 ```

-21. **ROADBLOCK** I cannot create dataproc cluster from my free account, google free trial is a hoax!
-I have to probably use my company account to roll them out.
+21. **ROADBLOCK** I cannot create dataproc cluster from my free account, google free trial is a hoax!.
+22. Sorry but I can't take you ahead of this.
+I can't use my company account to roll out clusters but I can surely show you other projects on similar lines in full confidentiality.
+If you are interest please follow and message me on twitter @itskartikey.
+23. I'll try to complete this project once I receive my salary.